AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 Declare a second operator node associated with an existing cluster.
 The second node will be dynamically updated with the data assigned to the cluster.
-This process is detailed in the [High Availability (HA)](../../09-%20Data%20Management/03-%20High%20Availability.md#high-availability-ha) section.
+This process is detailed in the [High Availability (HA)](../../09-%20Data%20Management/03-%20High%20Availability.md) section.

 #### Archival of data

-If an Opertaor node is configured with archive option enabled, data that is streaming to the local database is organized in files, compressed, and stored in the archival directory by ingestion date.
+If an Operator node is configured with archive option enabled, data that is streaming to the local database is organized in files, compressed, and stored in the archival directory by ingestion date.
 The default archival directory is ```AnyLog-Network\data\archive```
 If needed, these files can be copied to an AnyLog ***watch*** directory to be ingested to a new database.
-Details are availabel in [Placing data in the WATCH directory](../adding%20data.md#placing-data-in-the-watch-directory) section.
+Details are available in [Placing data in the WATCH directory](../adding%20data.md#placing-data-in-the-watch-directory) section.

 #### Partitioning of data